microsoft/generative-pipelines/docs/DEPLOYMENT.md

 > for details.

-- The orchestrator is meant to be the only public endpoint, restricting the available options ot its endpoints.
+- The orchestrator is meant to be the only public endpoint, restricting the available options to its endpoints.
 Tools should be deployed as private endpoints.
 - The orchestrator provides no content or function out of the box.
 The potential of the deployment depends on the tools you deploy. **Choose tools carefully**, and make sure they are secure and well-maintained.